camunda-community-hub/spring-zeebe/README.md

 </dependency>
 ```

 Note that **the test engines requires Java version >= 17**.
 If you cannot run on this Java version, you can use [Testcontainers](https://www.testcontainers.org/) **instead**.
-Testcontainers require that you have a docker installation locally available on the developer machine.
+Testcontainers require that you have a Docker installation locally available on the developer machine.
 Use this dependency:

 ```xml
 <!--